nisa-nz/admins/CONSTITUTION.md

 Support and promote open source activity

-Help and contribute to the local community
+Contribute to the local community

 To ensure all present and future members receive fair and equal treatment